-The Yale Corporation adopted the guidelines outlined in The Ethical Investor in April 1972 and Yale became, according to the New York Times, “the first major university to resolve this issue by abandoning the role of passive institutional investor.”
-The book subsequently served as a blueprint for the ethical polices of a number of universities.
+The Yale Corporation adopted the guidelines outlined in The Ethical Investor in April 1972 and Yale became, according to The New York Times, “the first major university to resolve this issue by abandoning the role of passive institutional investor.”
+The book subsequently served as a blueprint for the ethical policies of a number of universities.

 In the 1972-3 academic year, as suggested in The Ethical Investor, Yale established the Advisory Committee on Investor Responsibility (ACIR).
 The inaugural committee addressed social responsibility issues ranging from company investment in South Africa, to defense contracting, political lobbying and environmental safety.
 Later the Yale Corporation formed the Corporation Committee on Investor Responsibility (CCIR).

 The CCIR is composed of Fellows of the Corporation.
 It recommends policy to the full Corporation and is charged with implementing approved policy.
 In discharging its responsibility, the CCIR is assisted by the ACIR.
 The ACIR is composed of two students (one undergraduate and one graduate), two alumni, two faculty, and two staff members.